 Divorce can feel like uncharted territory as an expat.
-Here are the steps to take when filing for divorce in Luxembourg.
+Here are the steps to take when filing for a divorce in Luxembourg.

 The divorce rate in Luxembourg is around 1,000 divorces per year, and roughly half of divorces in Luxembourg are within international couples or mixed nationals and foreigners.
 Divorce in a relationship is an emotional time, difficult and full of bumps.
 If you are going through a divorce in Luxembourg, there are key steps, divorce laws and information to help guide you through the process.